Moravian instruments, Inc., source: https://www.gxccd.com/art?id=647&lang=409, printed: 02.08.2021 8:59:38

 If the OAG is used on camera without filter wheel, thicker adapter base must be used to keep the Back focal distance and to allow the guiding camera to reach focus.

-OAG guider port is compatible with C1 cameras with CS-mount adapter.
+OAG guider port is compatible with C0 and C1 cameras with CS-mount adapter.
 It is necessary to replace the CS/1.25” adapter with a short, 10 mm variant in the case of C1 cameras.
-Because C1 cameras follow CS-mount standard, (BFD 12.5 mm), any camera following this standard with 10 mm long 1.25” adapter should work properly with the C3-OAG.
+Because C0 and C1 cameras follow CS-mount standard, (BFD 12.5 mm), any camera following this standard with 10 mm long 1.25” adapter should work properly with the C3-OAG.

 C3 cameras are equipped with two tripod 0.250-20UNC threads on the top side of the camera head, as well as four metric M4 threaded holes.